-- o How have you experienced growth and new life through the process of other people showing you their emotional, physical, and spiritual wounds? - ➤ What is it like for you to share honestly and openly in a Christian fellowship? - What actions, prayers, devotions, or spiritual routines strengthen your trust in God on a regular basis?
+- How have you experienced Jesus through the process of other people showing you their wounds and testifying to the good news? - What is it like for you to share honestly and openly in a Christian fellowship? - What daily conversions-actions, prayers, devotions, or spiritual routines-strengthen your trust in God on a regular basis?